Given Over to Death

 “Please, take a few breaths, I can’t understand what you are saying.”
 My friend’s sobs slowed as she breathed deeply and then spoke in a voice I could barely hear, “My child just told me that she sees nothing wrong with the life choices she is making.
 She gave me a whole list of reasons why my thinking is old fashioned, but I know her decisions will lead her to destruction.
 This is all so foreign to me.
 I don’t know what to do and I’m terrified for her.”

 We hear these stories more and more.
 Christian parents are struggling with how to love their adult children, when these same children are rejecting the values of their faith.
-Once more this topic is too much for a devotional, yet Today’s Treasure gives us guidance on how to set a table for our wayward child that entices them to “come and sit a while” and bask in our love that is rooted in the love of Jesus.
+Once more this topic is too much for a devotional, yet Today’s Treasure gives us guidance on how to set a table for our wayward child that entices them to “come and sit a while” and bask in our love rooted in the love of Jesus.

 A mother listened as her son described all the ways she had failed him.
-He rejected his childhood commitment to Jesus, saying that it never meant anything to him.
-Her gut reaction was to strike back, to defend herself and point out all the ways that she had cared for and protected him.
-But that morning she had read this verse and meditated on the way that Jesus sacrificed, so that she could experience new life.
+He rejected his childhood commitment to Jesus, saying it never meant anything to him.
+Her gut reaction was to strike back, to defend herself and point out all the ways she had cared for and protected him.
+But that morning she had read this verse and meditated on the way Jesus sacrificed so that she could experience new life.
 She thanked the Lord for her salvation and His presence.
-Then she asked Him to show her how to die to self so that His life could shine through the cracks in the clay pot of her life.
+Then she asked Him to show her how to die to self so His life could shine through the cracks in the clay pot of her life.
 Her son’s words stung and tears filled her eyes.
 Instead of striking back, she paused and then said, “I am so sorry for the ways I messed up.
 Will you please forgive me?”

 Most of us would applaud this mother if she had told off her son the way she wanted to!
-He would have deserved it, but instead, humility and dying to self created another crack in her clay pot, so that the life of Jesus could shine through.
+He would have deserved it, but instead, humility and dying to self created another crack in her clay pot, so the life of Jesus could shine through.
 It was just a glimmer, but it caught her son’s attention.

 This is a hard message to embrace and live out.
 There is no cookie cutter strategy of practical steps for every relationship.
-Instead, this is a call to falling more in love with Jesus and depending on Him to open our eyes to those moments that require dying to self, so that His love shines through the cracks in our clay pots.
+Instead, this is a call to falling more in love with Jesus and depending on Him to open our eyes to those moments that require dying to self, so His love shines through the cracks in our clay pots.

 Oh Jesus, we need You, how we need You.
 Every hour we need You.
 Every minute we need You.
 Your presence brings life, but it also requires death.
 Alert us to moments today when instead of protecting ourselves, we humbly die to self as a means of setting a beautiful table that entices hurting people to come taste and see that You are good.